tinode/chat/docs/API.md

 * updated: timestamp of when user's `public` was last updated
 * username: unique string used in `basic` authentication; username is not accessible to other users
 * defacs: object describing user's default access mode for peer to peer conversations with authenticated and anonymous users; see [Access control](#access-control) for details
- * auth: default access mode for authenticated users
+  * auth: default access mode for authenticated `auth` users
- * anon: default access for anonymous users
+  * anon: default access for anonymous `anon` users
 * public: an application-defined object that describes the user.
 Anyone who can query user for `public` data.
 * private: an application-defined object that is unique to the current user and accessible only by the user.
 * tags: [discovery](#fnd-and-tags-finding-users-and-topics) and credentials.